RichardOgujawa/how-i-built-my-startup-as-a-solo-developer/README.md

 # Coding A Medium Article

+The article I'm working on today is [How I built my Startup as a solo developer by Sushrit Pasupuleti](https://medium.com/@sushrit.pk21/how-i-built-my-startup-as-a-solo-developer-8561bf7eebde)

 ## Why Am I Doing This? 🤷🏾‍♂️
 During the course of taking a deeper dive into HTML, primarily through taking courses by [Jen Kramer](https://www.linkedin.com/in/jen4web/) on [LinkedIn Learning](https://bit.ly/3VkpvwB) I realised that a lot of the HTML I had been writing before was simply just <strong>a coat hanger for my CSS</strong>.
 It was there simply to provide the content for my CSS to be able to style.
 I didn't really give much thought to things like <strong>accessibility, structure, semantics</strong>, choosing to care more about just having a live version of my build that <em>looked</em> right.